urbanairship/urbanairship-cordova/README.md

         extras: <Extras Dictionary>
     }

-This event is trigerred when your application is open, and a push comes in.
+This event is trigerred when a push notification is received.

     document.addEventListener('urbanairship.push', function(event) {
         alert(event.message);